 First Nashville, and now Manhattan, DCA client Mark Zeff works his magic for this iconic hotel brand.

-Virgin Hotels Nashville has made its debut on the Music City’s historic Music Row in new-build architecture crafted by Georgia-based BLUR Workshop and locally based Hastings Architecture.
-The large-scale, sumptuous and comfortable interiors are the work of Brooklyn-based MARKZEFF.
-MARKZEFF is also engaged with Virgin Hotels to execute the same interior design magic for its Manhattan flagship, scheduled to open mid-2021.
+Virgin Hotels Nashville made its debut last year on the Music City’s historic Music Row in new-build architecture crafted by Georgia-based BLUR Workshop and locally based Hastings Architecture.
+In early-Fall 2021, MARKZEFF Design will deliver its interior design vision for the new Virgin Hotels Manhattan flagship.

-Mark and his team delivered interior design that evokes a modern yet comfortable sensibility that’s outfitted with abundant playful details.
-Intricate brickwork is featured alongside roughhewn timber, sumptuous furnishings, and refined industrial elements.
-The rich history of Nashville is referenced through artwork and custom furniture, as well as the meeting spaces’ carpeting, which is inspired by vintage quilts commonly found in the region.
+For both projects, Mark and his team delivered interior design that evokes a modern yet comfortable sensibility that’s outfitted with abundant playful details.
+In the slideshow below, the rich history of Nashville is referenced through artwork and custom furniture, as well as the meeting spaces’ carpeting, which is inspired by vintage quilts commonly found in the region.

-Some great photography of the new hotel is shown below, and we will return with another post for the New York City flagship opening in 2021.
+Some great photography of the Nashville hotel is shown below, and we will re-post in early Fall with photos of the completed Manhattan project.